decentraland/bronzeage-node/lib/hd/README.md

-HD mnemonics and keys (BIP32, BIP39) for bcoin.
+HD mnemonics and keys (BIP32, BIP39) for decentraland.

 Parts of this software were originally based on bitcore-lib: